 Value - How dark or light is each region

 These are your fundamental building blocks of art, and you should get to know them.
 Rather than try to reinvent the wheel and teach these to you myself, I’m going to recommend you check out this Art Fundamentals playlist from Swatches on YouTube.

 https://twitter.com/miyuliart/status/1337423295814176768 (NSFWish I guess?)

 Rule of Thirds #

-Things like digi shoes, tail holes in clothing, tail bags, etc. really help make characters feel like they’re part of an actual world.
+Things like digitigrade shoes, tail holes in clothing, tail bags, etc. help make characters feel like they’re part of an actual world.

 Art Guides #

 here’s an art tutorial on some ways that i avoid “same face syndrome”! keep in mind that these tips might not work for everyone though pic.twitter.com/qfgRNz8Anf— harvey (@harvviies) February 11, 2021